nodef/minctest.c/README.md

-Minctest is a very minimal unit-testing "framework" written in ANSI C and implemented in a single header file.
+Minctest is a very minimal unit-testing "framework" written in ANSI C and implemented in a single header file, by [Lewis Van Winkle](https://github.com/codeplea).
 It's handy when you want some real simple unit tests for a small project.

 Basically, it implements assertion and equal functions.
 It'll track and time